pandas-dev/pandas/doc/source/io.rst

 STATA Format
 ------------

+.. _io.stata:

 Writing to STATA format
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. _io.StataWriter:
+.. _io.stata_writer:

-The method :func:`~pandas.io.stata.StataWriter.write_file` of
+The method :func:`~pandas.core.frame.DataFrame.to_stata` will write a DataFrame
-:class:`~pandas.io.stata.StataWriter` will write a DataFrame into a .dta file.
+into a .dta file.
 The format version of this file is always the latest one, 115.

 .. ipython:: python

    from pandas.io.stata import StataWriter
    df = DataFrame(randn(10, 2), columns=list('AB'))
-   writer = StataWriter('stata.dta', df)
-   writer.write_file()
+   df.to_stata('stata.dta')

 Reading from STATA format
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. _io.statareader:
+.. _io.stata_reader:

 .. versionadded:: 0.11.1